craftcms/postmark/README.md

 ## Setup

 Once Postmark is installed, go to Settings → Email, and change the “Transport Type” setting to “Postmark”.
-Enter your server Postmark API Key (which you can get from your [server credentials](https://account.postmarkapp.com/servers/) page) and click Credentials.
+Enter your server Postmark API Key (which you can get from your [server](https://account.postmarkapp.com/servers/) page) and click Credentials.